mr-habib/ICS3U_LoopExercises/README.md

 Notice I didn't print 10!!

 ## Awesome Triangles
 Have the user input a positive integer.
-Print out a triangle pattern based off of their input.
+Print out a triangle pattern based off of their input.</br>
 Example Interaction:
 ```
 >> Enter a number: 3